dynobase-icon

 What is Data Versioning in DynamoDB?

-When updating into a new version, the versioning concept is to create an entirely new item that uses the same partition key (which was in the previous version) and a different sort key.
+When updating to a new version, the versioning concept is to create an entirely new item that uses the same partition key (which was in the previous version) and a different sort key.
+This ensures that all versions of the data are preserved and can be retrieved as needed.

 When Should You Consider Data Versioning in DynamoDB?